3 Practices That Will Help Drive Innovation in Your Organization

-- How to improve our ability to rival new competitors in a specific channel?
+- How can we improve our ability to rival new competitors in a specific channel?

-- What might be all the ways to get into a given market?
+- What might be all the ways to break into a given market?

-Understand the Work of Innovation by Leader Level
+2. Understand the Work of Innovation by Leader Level.

 - Individual leaders are responsible for ideation and creation.
 Their innovation work involves seeking and generating novel solutions and approaches, participating on innovation teams, and pushing across boundaries.